Anniella pulchra: Distribution and habitat

 A. pulchra live in loose, sandy soils or leaf litter, or among sand dunes and dry washes beneath rocks along the Pacific coast.
 They are found from Contra Costa County in Northern California, south to Baja California, although its population distribution is often scattered.
 They require some source of moisture to aid in the regular shedding of their skin; without shedding properly, the lizard's ability to eat and see can be affected, potentially starving the animal.

 A. pulchra populations are typically concentrated in coastal regions, often inhabiting coastal dunes with native vegetation such as bush lupine (Lupinus arboreus) and mock heather (Eriogonum parvilifolium).
 These shrubs help retain soil moisture, provide shelter from heat while simultaneously attracting insect prey.
 Though it's important to note that the species complex occupies elevations from near sea level to about 2000 m, a little lower than what was thought in older reports that grouped more species under A. pulchra, showing a clearer picture of its actual range after recent classification updates.

 These lizards can be found in diverse vegetation zones, ranging from seaside dunes to inland open pine woodlands.
-In the Sierra Nevada, the species been spotted at elevations of up to 2050 meters (6,725'), and 1360 meters (4,461') in Sierra de Juárez and Sierra de San Pedro Mártir.
+In the Sierra Nevada, the species has been spotted at elevations of up to 2050 meters (6,725'), and 1360 meters (4,461') in Sierra de Juárez and Sierra de San Pedro Mártir.

-The University of California Publications in Zoology has records of spottings for both the silvery legless lizard and the back legless lizard.
+The University of California Publications in Zoology has records of spottings for both the silvery legless lizard and the black legless lizard.
 The silvery legless lizard has been spotted specifically North of Contra Costa County, San Ardo Monterey County, east to Bear Valley, San Benito County, Sequoia National Park, Tular County, etc, all the way to La Puerta Valley and other parts of East San Diego.
 Furthermore, the Black legless lizard has been spotted in San Francisco, Pacific Grove, Marin County and more.
 Both species can be found in several parts of California.